Tap the text to show or hide reading controls.

 — Whirrr.

-The staff clutched in the Goblin Shaman’s hand suddenly slipped free and plunged into the ground.
+The staff clutched in the shaman’s hand slipped free and plunged into the ground, and a gloomy wave of mana spread out from it.

 “Not a chance.”

-The instant the long bone closed in, a surge of purple energy rose up and flicked it aside. — Clang!
+The instant the long bone closed in, a surge of purple energy rose up and knocked it aside.

 The Goblin Shaman spoke with pride.